saasquatch/mobile-sdk-ios-sample/README.md

 For a detailed description of the `Saasquatch` class and it's public methods, please visit the [SDK Docs](http://docs.referralsaasquatch.com//mobile/ios/docs/ "API level docs").

-For a reference of the fields available in `userInfo` please visit the [SaaSquatch Docs](http://docs.referralsaasquatch.com/api/methods/ "Referral SaaSquatch REST API docs"),
+For a reference of the fields available in `userInfo` please visit the [SaaSquatch Docs](http://docs.referralsaasquatch.com/api/methods/ "Referral SaaSquatch REST API docs").